LogoLogo

 This is the Oracle user that connects to the source database.

-The details for providing the required access are slightly different based on whether you use database links.
-By default, Structural assumes that database links are enabled.
-If database links are not enabled, then set the environment setting TONIC_ORACLE_DBLINK_ENABLED to false for both the worker and the web server.
-You can configure this environment setting from Tonic Settings.
-For more information, go to Configuring environment settings.
+By default, Structural assumes that database links are not enabled.
+If database links are enabled, then set the TONIC_ORACLE_DBLINK_ENABLED to true for both the worker and the web server.
+You can configure this environment setting from Structural Settings.

 If TONIC_ORACLE_DBLINK_ENABLED is false, then to create the source database user, you can use one of the following options to create the source database user and grant the required access: